hmc-cs-rpan/70Hw8/NoisyTransmission.md

 errorRate of 0.2 on a file called myfile.txt.
 Thus, on whatever text we have in myfile.txt, for each char, there will be a 0.2 chance that we erase, a 0.2 chance that we double (insert) and a 0.6 chance nothing happens.

+We had trouble playing around with noise levels since our erase was segfaulting.
+Even 0.3 was about how much high it could be to be tolerable to test, but the messages were still pretty clear, once we got them to work.